Common SSN Questions

 In this section, you'll find basic SSN information and instructions on how to get an SSN or a new SSN card.

-It's a good idea to go ahead and get SSNs for your children -- you'll need them if you want to open savings accounts in their names, get them medical coverage, or let them take advantage of government services.
+Applying for a number for your child is strictly voluntary.
+It's a good idea to go ahead and get SSNs for your children — you'll need them if you want to open savings accounts in their names, get them medical coverage, or let them take advantage of government services.
 Most people today receive their SSNs at birth, and, as a parent, you will certainly encounter many forms asking for your child's SSN.

 However, if you plan to claim the child as a deduction on your income taxes, you'll need to get him or her a number.
 Hospitals are making it easy to sign your baby up when you complete his or her name papers, but you can also wait until later and apply directly to the SSA [source: SSA].

 Is a Person's SSN Reused After He or She Dies?

 No. Social Security doesn't reassign SSNs after a number holder's death.
 Even though the agency issues 5.5 million new SSNs per year, it still has plenty of number combinations to use and isn't expected to run out for many years [source: SSA FAQ].

 Is It Possible to Change My Name Without Causing Confusion About My SSN?

 Yes, people do this all the time, whether it's because of marriage, you've transitioned to a different gender, or because you simply want a new name.
 To do this, you need to contact Social Security and provide proof of your identity, as well as documents showing that you've legally changed your name, such as a court order for a name change, a marriage certificate or divorce decree, or a Certificate of Naturalization showing your new name [source: SSA].

 It is possible to get Social Security to change your SSN, but the agency says it will do so only in a few specific situations:

 - Members of your family somehow got sequential numbers that are causing confusion.